brimdata/zed/docs/lake/design.md

 #### Time Travel

-While time-travel through commit history provides one means to explore past snapshots of the commit history, another means is to use a timestamp.
+While time travel through commit history provides one means to explore past snapshots of the commit history, another means is to use a timestamp.
 Because the entire history of branch updates is stored in a transaction journal and each entry contains a timestamp, branch references can be easily